 Secure File Transfer Protocols

-Transfer files with SFTP, FTPS or HTTPS
+Transfer files with encrypted protocols: SFTP, HTTPS or FTPS

 Unlike SFTP and FTPS, with the HTTPS protocol, users can download files directly from a web browser.
-HTTPS transfers are handled by our Thru Node, which is a lightweight managed file transfer (MFT) agent.
+HTTPS file transfers are handled by our Thru Node, which is a lightweight managed file transfer (MFT) agent.

 Secure File Transfer Overview